 Yes, but it isn’t recommended.

-You can recycle refrigerator water filters, and when you can recycle something, you should try to do it as often as possible.
+You can recycle refrigerator water filters; when you recycle something, you should try to do it as often as possible.

-When buried in a landfill, the water filter isn’t really going to be helping anybody.
-In fact, it is going to be doing a lot more harm to the environment than good.
+When buried in a landfill, the water filter isn’t going to be helping anybody.
+It will do a lot more harm to the environment than good.

 Can You Reuse Refrigerator Water Filters?

 We know that there are some people out there that will reuse their water filters.
-We do love the fact that people are attempting to be respectful of the environment when they do this.
-However, we strongly encourage you to never reuse water filters.
+We do love that people are attempting to be respectful of the environment when they do this.
+However, we strongly encourage you never to reuse water filters.

 The whole purpose of a water filter is to try and keep the water that flows through it as pure as possible.
-This means that there will be all sorts of dirt and grime inside the water filter.
+This means there will be all sorts of dirt and grime inside the water filter.
 It is also going to be a breeding ground for bacteria.
-This means that if you do not clean out the water filter properly before you reuse it, then you could end up getting very sick.
+You could get very sick if you do not clean the water filter properly before reusing it.

-If you really do care about the environment that much, then return the water filter to the manufacturer.
-They will ensure that it is recycled in a way that benefits the planet.
+Return the water filter to the manufacturer if you care about the environment.
+They will ensure that it is recycled to benefit the planet.